Toaster-dmg/BYOB-PYTHON3/README.md

 1) __Remote Import Encryption__ - encryption for data streams of packages/modules being remotely imported (to maintain confidentiality/authenticity/integrity and prevent any remote code execution vulnerabilities arising from deserialization)
 2) __Transport Types__ - add support for more transport types (HTTP/S, DNS, etc.)
 3) __Bug Fixes__ - fix any bugs/issues

+This Fork is from the BYOB repository, my goal is to transfer all dependecies to ensure complete functionality with python 3!